Copyright ©2011-2019 by Mike Quigley. No reproduction of any kind without permission.

 In England, Liberation Entertainment released the first two seasons in 2007 in two box sets, each containing five DVDs.
 The difference between these and the A&E releases is like day and night.
 The prints are either very good or they have been cleaned up.
 The only problem is, these DVDs are in the PAL format, though most DVD players sold in North America these days can play both PAL and NTSC (the North American standard).
 The Liberation transfers sometimes have a slight lag to them (typical of PAL playback on NTSC players), but the overall quality is so much better, I doubt if anyone would really care about this.
 These sets are still available on Amazon UK, though they went out of print briefly a couple of years ago.

 In the USA, Timeless Media Group released the complete Peter Gunn on DVD in October 2012, and subsequently released each of the seasons separately.
-The show is also available for streaming on some services like Amazon.
+The show may also be available for streaming on some services.